Over 20K people are diagnosed with leukemia every year due to benzene contamination

 We encourage you to seek us out even if you have doubts about qualifying under the criteria listed above, as every case is unique with its own complexities, and you could actually be eligible.

 Valisure's independent research analyzed 108 unique batches from 30 separate brands.
-They identified benzene contamination in deodorants from leading brands like Old Spice, Secret, Tag, Sure, Equate, Suave, Right Guard, Brut, and Sure.
+They identified benzene contamination in deodorants from leading brands like:

 Although concentration variability in a single brand could differ from batch to batch, products from the brands mentioned above were found to contain benzene levels between 2.24 and 17.7 ppm.
-Individuals that used any of the following deodorants should cease applying them immediately:
+Individuals that used any of the following 24h, 48h, or 72h deodorants should cease applying them immediately.

 If you have been using one of the deodorants found to contain benzene, you can now request a safe, non-toxic product by virtue of our Benzene Deodorant Replacement Initiative.

-As a result, companies such as Procter & Gamble (Old Spice, Secret), Unilever (Suave, Sure, Brut), and Walmart (Equate) could face a series of strict liability, product liability, and negligence claims, including:
+As a result, companies such as Procter & Gamble (Old Spice, Secret), Unilever (Suave), HRB Brands LLC (Sure, Brut), My Imports USA (Tag), Thriving Brands LLC (Right Guard), and Walmart (Equate) could face a series of strict liability, product liability, and negligence claims, including:

 - defective design